 Reptile welfare experts say housing captive snakes in ”glass jewel boxes’ is not good, as enclosures should be more like large swamps.

-Here’s a list of reptiles in England:
+Here’s a list of reptiles in England, all need natural habitats protected:

 - Adder